toxic – Embed PL/SQL in XIST XML

 needed to create TOXIC functions and procedures via XIST.
 For more info about

-the TOXIC compiler see the module ll.toxicc
+the TOXIC compiler see the module ll.toxicc.

 - class ll.xist.ns.toxic.args[source]